-The Forms 1099 must be furnished to the person named on the return on or before January 31 and to the IRS with Form 1096 (Annual Summary and Transmittal) on or before February 28.
+The Forms 1099 must be furnished to the person named on the return on or before January 31 and to the IRS with Form 1096, Annual Summary and Transmittal, on or before February 28.
 There is a single penalty of \$15 per information return for failure to file timely returns if filed by March 30 (30 days late), with a \$25,000 cap for small businesses.
 This penalty increases to \$30 per return if filed between March 30 and August 1, with a \$50,000 cap for small businesses.
 Returns filed after August 1 or never filed have a \$50 penalty per return and a \$100,000 cap for small businesses.
 The penalties are waived if the taxpayer can demonstrate that the Form 1099 error or late filing was due to reasonable cause, and not to willful neglect.

 There is a mandatory requirement to use magnetic media or electronic filing if the client has 250 or more informational returns.
 Taxpayers who ignore this requirement face a \$50 penalty per informational return.
 Waivers for this requirement must be requested on Form 8508, 45 days in advance of the due date of the return.
+The due date for filing information returns with the IRS is extended to March 31 for returns filed electronically.